maormoshe1/Android_WhatsApp/README.md

 The default server is: 10.0.2.2:5132
-After logging in or registering, the Contacts page opens On this page you can click on a contact and go to the chat page with him
+After logging in or registering, the Contacts page opens On this page you can click on a contact and go to the chat page with him.
-Also below is a button that opens a page for adding a contact
+Also in the Contacts page below is a button that opens a page for adding a contact.
+If you insert an invalid or unavailable server after a few seconds it will alert you
+(For other things the alert will be immediate)

-Unfortunately we were unable to get the message to appear right after it was sent
-But you have to perform a refresh (exit and login to some page) so that you can see all the messages on the chat screen.
+Unfortunately we were unable to get the messages immediatly In the transition between chats you have to perform a refresh (exit and login to some page) so that you can see all the messages on the chat screen.
-Also, if you switch between users in order to load the contacts, you must perform a refresh.
+Also, if you switch between users, you will see the contacts that exist in Room just after refresh you will see the real data that exis on the server